andrew henderson menu

 The Benefits of Portugal’s Golden Visa

-Portugal offers a top-notch Tier A passport.
-As of 2021, Portuguese passport holders can travel to 186 countries visa-free, making the Portuguese passport the sixth most powerful passport on our Nomad Passport Index
+Portugal’s top-notch Tier A passport allows holders to travel to 191 countries visa-free as of 2024, making it the third most powerful passport, according to our Nomad Passport Index

-While your initial investment will not automatically get you the Portuguese passport, it will set you on the path toward citizenship.
-And, at just five years, Portugal’s naturalization timeline is one of the shortest in Europe.
+While your initial investment in a residence permit will not automatically get you citizenship, it will set you on the path towards it.
+And, at just five years, Portugal’s naturalisation timeline is one of the shortest in Europe.

-But you won’t have to wait for citizenship to enjoy travel benefits.
+You don’t, however, have to wait for citizenship to enjoy the travel benefits available.
 Your Portugal residency visa permit will grant you visa-free travel privileges within the Schengen Area and many other countries around the world.

-Having the Portugal residency visa permit in most Schengen countries will give you more legitimacy when applying for visas in other countries.
-This is a particularly attractive aspect of the Golden Visa for applicants who have limited travel privileges with their current citizenship.
+Having the Portugal residency visa permit in most Schengen countries, including 22 European Union member states, will give you more legitimacy when applying for visas in other countries.
+This is a particularly attractive aspect of Portugal’s Golden Visa for those with limited travel privileges with their current citizenship.

-Aside from the Portuguese passport granting you the right to live in Portugal and work toward citizenship, your Portugal residency visa will also allow you to legally work in the country.
-And, as a resident of an EU country, you have the right to live and work in any of the EU/EEA countries.
+Aside from the Portuguese passport granting you the right to live in Portugal and eventually obtain citizenship, your residency visa will also allow you to work there legally.
+In addition, as a resident of an EU country, you have the right to live and work in any of the EU/EEA countries.

-So, if you’d rather spend your time working and living outside of Portugal while you wait for citizenship by naturalization, you can.
+So, if you’d rather spend your time working and living outside Portugal while you wait for citizenship by naturalisation, you can.

-Portugal’s only request is that you spend at least seven days in the country during your first year with your Portugal residency visa and a total of 14 days for each of the following two-year periods before applying for naturalization.
+Portugal’s only condition is that you spend at least seven days in the country during your first year with your Portugal residency visa and 14 days for each of the following two-year periods before applying for naturalisation.

-The program itself is also considered quite stable as it has support from almost all the political parties in Portugal.
-Even as they are making changes now, they have made a concerted effort to communicate that the program is still in effect and that investors will not experience a negative impact.
+The program is also considered relatively stable and is widely supported by political parties in Portugal.
+Even as it has made changes, the government has made a concerted effort to communicate that the program is still in effect and that investors will not experience negative impacts.

-And if you happen to be into cryptocurrencies, you won’t incur taxes when you trade or transact cryptocurrencies in Portugal.
+And if you happen to have crypto investments, you won’t incur taxes when you trade or transact cryptocurrencies in Portugal.
+So, it’s not all bad.

 Finally, if a Golden Visa isn’t an option for you, there are other ways to become a resident of Portugal, including demonstrating certain assets, getting a job in the country, or having a Portuguese spouse or domestic partner.

-The benefit of the Golden Visa in comparison to these other residence pathways is that it allows you to bypass all the normal requirements.
+Compared to these other residence pathways, the benefit of the Golden Visa is that it allows you to bypass all the standard requirements.

-The Portugal Golden Visa program requires an investment in either real estate, business, or capital contributions.
+The Portugal Golden Visa program requires investing in a business or making a capital contribution.

-While the real estate option is the most popular, the other two options are available to folks interested in starting a company and hiring Portuguese workers or making financial contributions to institutions or businesses in Portugal.
+While the real estate option is no longer on the table, other options include starting a company and hiring Portuguese workers or making financial contributions to institutions or businesses in Portugal.

-Citizenship comes with all the benefits and potential future drawbacks attached to being a citizen of the European Union.
+Citizenship comes with all the rights attached to being a citizen of the European Union.

-Here are the details for the three different investment types:
+Here are the details for the different investment types:

 Portugal Real Estate Investment